 “We have the comforting aspect, which can include pictures, videos, and memorabilia, and then we have the stimulating side of the program, which is more puzzles and cognitive games,” says Angela Martinez, executive director at Traditions at Reagan Park, a memory care and assisted living community in Avon, Indiana.

-Here are eight popular memory care therapies:
+Here are eight popular memory care therapies.

-Music and dementia research by the US National Library of Medicine suggests that listening to familiar music can enhance memory, lower stress levels, reduce agitation, and improve cognition.
+Music and dementia research by the U.S. National Library of Medicine suggests that listening to familiar music can enhance memory, lower stress levels, reduce agitation, and improve cognition.
 Communities use music therapy in a variety of ways, including these examples:

-Through faces, shapes, colors, and sound, video therapy engage seniors’ brains.
+Through faces, shapes, colors, and sound, video therapy engages seniors’ brains.
 Plus, videos of familiar locations and people calm seniors with dementia by transporting them to favorite places and memories.
 Video therapy may include the following:

 Familiar items can be soothing and therapeutic to seniors experiencing dementia.